CompleteUnityDeveloper2/2_Terminal_Hacker/README.md

 1. How important being able to "branch" is.
 2. The syntax (structure) of an `if` statement.
 3. Giving our player control over the menu system.

+### 11 We’re About To Pick-Up Pace ###
+1. Well done getting this far.
+2. You've learned ALL the programming basics now.
+3. I'd love your comments against this lecture.
+4. What are we doing well?
+What could we do better?
+5. We're about to pick up pace and code much faster.